michelled/weavly.org/src/robot-activities.md

 ---
 layout: layouts/robot-activities.njk
-subtitle: Check out a great collection of activities you can do with your robots to develop computational thinking and programming skills
+subtitle: Check out a great collection of activities you can do with your robots to develop computational thinking and programming skills.
 eleventyNavigation:
   parent: Activities with Robots
   order: 2